One-to-All Animation: Alignment-Free Character Animation and Image Pose Transfer: Method

 \subsection{Identity-Robust Pose Control}

-\textbf{Motivation.} Following most mainstream approaches, we represent the driving sequence using 2D pose keypoints.
-The keypoints are skeleton-matched to the generated content and directly added to the initial noisy latent.
-However, this creates a coupling problem: the generated face identity is influenced by both reference appearance and driving pose skeleton.
-Existing methods mitigate this via precise pose retargeting and removing specific facial keypoints, but fail when retargeting is inaccurate, causing results to overfit the driving skeleton.
-Instead of constraining inference data preparation, we address this from training.
-We propose face region enhancement to decouple facial identity from skeletal structure, enabling the model to learn identity solely from the reference image.
+\textbf{Motivation.} Following most mainstream approaches, we represent the driving sequence using 2D pose keypoints and inject them into the denoising backbone as structural control.
+Although our outpainting-based training resolves the spatial layout mismatch at the body level, face-level train-test inconsistency still remains in the misaligned setting: during training, the reference frame and driving pose are sampled from the same video and are therefore facially aligned, whereas at inference the driving facial geometry may differ from that of the reference image.
+As a result, the model tends to overfit to the driving facial skeleton.

-\textbf{Face region enhancement.} An overview of the proposed face region enhancement is shown in Fig.~\ref{fig:pose}.
-During training, we first sample a random pose from the training set and rescale it to match the scale of the current driving pose.
-Then we compute the structural difference between the sampled pose and driving pose by comparing the relative positions and bone-length ratios of their facial landmarks and skeletal keypoints.
-This difference is applied to the driving pose, intentionally creating facial skeleton inconsistency with the ground-truth.
-Under such inconsistency, the model is forced to learn facial appearance from the reference image rather than the driving pose, thereby enhancing identity robustness and reduces overfitting problem.
-We apply face region enhancement to 70\% training samples, and use a color-lighten signal to indicate whether a pose is original or changed.
+\textbf{Face region enhancement.} As illustrated in Fig.~\ref{fig:pose}, we perturb only the facial keypoints of the driving poses during training, while keeping the body keypoints unchanged.
+This breaks the facial alignment between the driving pose and the target frame, forcing the model to recover identity from the reference image rather than overfitting to the driving facial skeleton.
+We apply this enhancement to 70\% of the training samples and use a lightened-color signal to indicate whether a pose is original or enhanced.
 At inference time, we retain the landmark's facial control.
 When retargeting is unreliable, the model can accept lightened-color pose signals to preserve identity without strict skeletal matching.

-\textbf{Reference-guided pose control.} While face region enhancement improves robustness to skeletal misalignment, it breaks spatial correspondence and introduces training instability.
+\textbf{Reference-guided pose control.} While face region enhancement improves robustness to skeletal misalignment, it also disrupts the original pose injection (element-wisely added at each spatial location) and introduces training instability.
 To address this, we propose reference-guided pose control that leverages the reference image to refine the driving sequence.
 Specifically, the reference image $\tilde{\mathbf{I}^r}$ is encoded by VAE to obtain its latent feature $\mathbf{z}^r$, which is concatenated with the video latents $\mathbf{z}^{1:n}$ along frame dimension: